ic-labs/django-icekit/docs/index.rst

 any cultural institution.
 For a more extensive overview, see http://glamkit.com.

-This documentation covers the technical usage and API of GLAMkit and ICEkit.
+This documentation covers the technical usage and API of GLAMkit.

 ..
 TODO: for an end-user guide, see x